Democratic Party (Uganda): Factions

 Since the 2006 elections, pluralism has struggled to find its place in Ugandan politics.
 State sponsored in-fighting and factionalism have driven away many of its traditional supporters.
 They do fear that their small scale market gardening businesses, would be targeted by the NRM-No-Party-Home-grown democracy of Mr. Yoweri Kaguta Museveni who has enjoyed fiscal economic growth up to 6%.
-His regime openly claims to want and need no foreign aid as Ugandans are happy to be sleeping well regardless of their surviving under minimum starvation with maximum poverty.
+His regime openly claims to want and need no foreign aid as Ugandans are happy to be sleeping well regardless of their surviving under poverty.